ipooja0920/Chat2DB/src/README.md

 - **Chinook** — 10 test cases covering artists, revenue, genre aggregations, and non-translatable questions
 - **Northwind** — 8 test cases covering products, orders, employees, and non-translatable questions

-> **Note:** Each test case makes one LLM call using your configured API keys (OpenAI or Anthropic).
+> **Note:** Each test case makes one LLM call using our configured API keys (OpenAI or Anthropic).
 Costs are proportional to the number of test cases selected.